Food and nutrition

 • AMS/GSS Student Health Plan

 All UBC students under the AMS/GSS Student Health Plan can submit claims of $20 per visit to see a dietitian, to a maximum of $400 per policy year.
 You will need a physician referral to qualify for this health benefit.
+You can also ask the dietitian if they have a student rate or sliding scale.

 We’re building out more resources and programming to support students’ learning around topics about food and nutrition, as well as one’s relationship with food and body.